tinghsuan1214/Benchmark/README.md

-# Benchmark for Neural Architecture Search (NAS) on Short-Term Load Forecasting (STLF)
+# A Training-free Neural Architecture Search for Electricity Load Prediction
 We present a NAS benchmark that incorporates a hierarchical search space, which combines cell-based and chain-structured architectures.
 This design is essential to NAS, defining a total of 2,600 possible architectures, and offers a comprehensive benchmark for NAS applications in smart grids (SG).

 This repository provides a benchmark dataset and code for evaluating neural network architectures, specifically in the context of short-term load forecasting.